-Warning Note: The assignment (class) lifespan is 6 months after the first assignment has been created on the module site.
+- Warning Note: The assignment (class) lifespan is 6 months after the first assignment has been created on the module site.
 After the 6 months have passed all assignments will be timed out.
-The Turnitin lifetime for the module can be extended by 3 months by creating a new assignment in the same module.
-A further extension can then only be done by Turnitin.
-Contact Learning Technologies should you need a further extension from Turnitin.
+The Turnitin lifetime for the module can be extended by 3 months by creating a new assignment in the same module or by reactivating in Turnitin's admin.
+You can continue reactivating for up to 5 years.

-The first time you create a Turnitin assignment, you will be sent a login from http://www.turnitinuk.com which is the vendor's site.
-You can view and grade assignments on this site as well as through Moodle, however it is usually best to access Turnitin assignments through the dropbox in Moodle, whether to edit, or mark or use Feedback Studio.
+- The first time you create a Turnitin assignment, you will be sent a login from http://www.turnitinuk.com which is the vendor's site.
+You can view and grade assignments on this site as well as through Moodle, but this is not optimal.
+All staff are advised to access Turnitin assignments through the dropbox in Moodle, whether to edit, or mark or use Feedback Studio.

-IMPORTANT NOTE: Note that each Turnitin assignment must be created from scratch.
+- IMPORTANT NOTE: Each Turnitin assignment must be created from scratch.
 You cannot copy or import Turnitin assignments as the link to Turnitin then breaks.

 Adding a Turnitin assignment: step by step instructions

-In the section you would like to add an assignment to, click on the + Add an activity or resource hyperlink.
+In the relevant topic, click + Add an activity or resource hyperlink

 Moodle settings for Turnitin

-Turnitin Assignment Name [The Assignment Name shows on the module main page and in the Turnitin drop box.
-It is recommended that if expand on your title use the Summary box]
+Turnitin Assignment Name [The Assignment Name shows on the module main page and in the Turnitin drop box.]

-Display description on module page [Tick this box if you wish the summary to appear in the moodle page]
+Display description on module page [Tick this box if you wish the summary to appear in the moodle page.
+Recommended.]

 Number of Parts [Maximum is 5 parts.
 Useful if the student need to submit multiple documents in different formats, e.g. PDF assignment Word cover sheet]

-Maximum File Size [Select from 10kb to maximum file size 100MB.
+Maximum File Size [Select from 10KB to maximum file size 100MB.
 Settings are set to 100MB by default.]

-Anonymous Marking Cannot be changed once set [Note: Names become visible when grades become visible – on Post Date, which cannot be changed so choose the Post Date carefully below.
+Anonymous Marking Cannot be changed once set [Note: Names become visible when grades become visible – on Post Date, which cannot be changed so choose the Post Date carefully.]

-Display Originality Reports to Students Choose whether students can see their own similarity score and originality report.
+Display Similarity Reports to Students Choose whether students can see their own similarity score report.

 Grade [Choose ‘Point’ or ‘Scale’ then max points, e.g. 100.
 If not numeric, ensure that other settings do not use numeric grades either.
-You can also set a grade necessary to pass.]
+You can also set a minimum grade to pass.]

-Student names may be revealed for an individual assignment by clicking on the anonymous marking enabled button to reveal the author’s name for the paper.
+- NOTE: Student names may be revealed for an individual assignment by clicking on the "Anonymous marking enabled" button to reveal the author’s name for the paper.